sk1264/Tarot-Card-Game/README.md

 # Tarot Card Reading Game (with a little twist)

 Discover your fate through a standard Major and Minor Arcana tarot card reading!
 There are 78 cards in a deck, but wait... a cursed card has slipped in this particular deck that voids a reading and places a cursed on the user.
+Tarot decks contain 78 cards divided into two major groups:

+1. 22 Major Arcana Cards
+2. 56 Minor Arcana Cards

+The 22 Major Arcana include cards such as The Fool or The World, while the 56 Minor Arcana hold cards like Queen of Wands and Eight of Swords.
+Essentially, the Major Arcana symbolizes larger events of life, whereas the Minor Arcana represents day-to-day insights.

 ## Wireframe:
 ### Layout